 18. Time will tell

-The outcome of an uncertain situation will be known later, so one should wait and see how things unfold.
+The outcome of an uncertain situation may be revealed later, so it might be best to wait and see how things unfold.

 - Example: It’s hard to know how my first stage performance will go, but time will tell.